lmiadowicz/GithubRepoExplorer/README.md

 - `RENDER_API_KEY`: Your Render API key
 - `RENDER_SERVICE_ID`: Your Render service ID
 - `GH_API_TOKEN`: GitHub API Token
+- `RENDER_DEPLOY_HOOK_URL`: Render deploy hook URL to trigger deployment of image to Render.com from Docker Hub

 ### Deployment Service
 I use Render.com for deployment.
 Configuration details can be found [here](https://render.com/docs/deploy-an-image).
 Remember to add the environment variables in the Render Dashboard for deployed container.